-In conclusion, understanding what noises raccoons make can aid the study of this fascinating mammal’s behavior in the wild environment.
-By examining both alarm calls and communication signals between species, we can gain insight into how they interact with each other and with other animals living nearby.
+By examining raccoon vocalizations, we gain an insight into how they interact with each other and with other animals living nearby.

-Raccoons are well-known for their vocalizations, which can range from a low chittering to loud screeches and growls.
-Raccoon noises are used for communication between individuals, as well as during courtship or mating rituals.
+Raccoons are known for their vocalizations, which can range from low chittering to loud screeches and growls.
+Raccoons use sound to communicate with others as well as during courtship or mating rituals.

-The most common raccoon sounds consist of purring, hissing, snorting and chatterings; however, many other types of vocalizations have been documented in scientific studies.
+The most common raccoon sounds consist of purring, hissing, snorting, and chattering; however, many other types of vocalizations have been documented in scientific studies.

-The variety of raccoon language has been attributed to the fact that there is some degree of regional variation among different populations.
-For instance, research conducted by Canadian biologists indicates that urban raccoons may produce more frequent trills than their rural counterparts.
+The variety of raccoon languages has been attributed to the fact that there is some degree of regional variation among different populations.
+Research conducted by Canadian biologists indicates that urban raccoons may produce more frequent trills than their rural counterparts.

-Furthermore, juvenile raccoons tend to make higher pitched vocalizations compared to adults.
+Young raccoons tend to make higher-pitched vocalizations compared to adults.
 Additionally, both male and female adult individuals may produce distinct calls depending upon the context they find themselves in.

 Variations in noise production within individual populations further illustrate how these animals use their voices for various forms of communication in order to establish bonds within family units and even beyond them into larger communities.

 Raccoons are omnivores, and the vocalizations they make reflect their versatile nature.
 They produce a wide range of sounds to communicate with other raccoons or express different emotions.
 Raccoon vocalizations vary in length, pitch, and volume, depending on the situation and individual animal.

 Baby raccoons often give high-pitched chirps when separated from their mothers, while adult raccoons use longer calls that can be heard up to one mile away.